 At the start, most new industries are doing something that’s technically difficult.
 At some point, we solve most of the technical issues, which changes the conversation from “how (do we do this)?” to “how much (should we put in our product)?”

-Rubber is a more recent example.
+Rubber is a good example.
 It’s really hard to make a car without rubber.
 It’s not just the tires but bushings, hoses, seals and a hundred other small parts rely on a reliable, high quality supply.
 Even to this day, high quality natural rubber remains a challenge to grow at scale, which is why some large auto companies used to run their own plantations.
 Ford in particular owned extensive rubber interests in Brazil before WW2.
 (Sounds familiar?
 If you’ve ever had a data center, it should.)
 And then one day we figured out how to manufacture synthetic rubber, in volume, at quality.

-In both cases, something interesting happened once the technical problems were solved.
+Something interesting happened once the technical problems were solved.
 We stopped asking “where do we get this?
 Will it work?
 Can we rely on them?” and instead switched to “How much do we need?”
 And other questions like “how do we ensure good quality”, “what are the commercial terms?” and “what’s the benchmark price for this?” and a hundred other items.

 And it’s not just about driving down costs.
 More rubber might make for a better ride.
 It might let you raise prices, sell more cars, sell them quicker, reduce delays in your supply chain or take a chunk out of someone else’s market share.
 The interesting answer is rarely “the minimum” but figuring out “the right amount to win” is almost as difficult a problem as the old question of “how do we do this”.